garylirocks/quickrefs/azure-storage.markdown

 #### RBAC and ACL

-RBAC roles are evaluated first, eg. `Storage Blob Data Contributor` can always read/write a file, regardless of ACLs
+RBAC roles are evaluated first, eg.
+- `Storage Blob Data Contributor` can always read/write a file, regardless of ACLs
+- `Storage Blob Data Reader` can always list/read files, regardless of ACLs, but would need extra ACL permissions to write/delete a file

 Some RBAC roles allow a user to change ACLs: